 Alternative earnings measures

-• The presentation of alternative earnings measures (e.g. EBITDA) in the statement of profit or loss and OCI is not generally prohibited, although national regulators may have more restrictive requirements.
+- The presentation of alternative earnings measures (e.g. EBITDA) in the statement of profit or loss and OCI is not generally prohibited, if certain criteria are met.
+National regulators may have more restrictive requirements.

 4.2 Revenue